apmlabs/ace-box/Readme.md

    1) Copying working directory: Everything in [user-skel](/user-skel) is copied to the VM
    2) Package manager update: [init.sh](/user-skel/init.sh) is run.
 This runs an `apt-get` update and installs `Python3.9`, Ansible and the `ace-cli`
    3) `ace prepare` is run, which asks for ACE-Box specific configurations (e.g. protocol, custom domain, ...)
-   4) Once the VM is prepared, the actual installation happens by running `ace install default`
+   4) Once the VM is prepared, the actual installation happens by running `ace enable USECASE_NAME|USECASE_URL`

 ## ACE-CLI
 Check out the [ACE CLI](docs/ace-cli.md) page for more details.